Is it better to be a happy pig or a sad Socrates? John Stuart Mill's Utilitarianism is the topic of this episode of Philosophy: The Classics.

 Direct download: Descartes.mp3

-Category:Philosophy: The Classics -- posted at: 12:26pm GMT
+Category:Philosophy: The Classics -- posted at: 12:26pm BST

 Is this just a handbook for psychopaths, or a satirical attack on his contemporaries, or did Machiavelli have a moral message?
 In this reading from his book Philosophy: The Classics, Nigel Warburton explains the central themes from Machiavelli's great work The Prince and explores different interpretations of the book.